Nalzate438/Nalzate438/README.md

 ### Hi there 👋
+🔭 I’m currently working on topisc relate to envirinmental biology and environmental engineering

+🌱 I’m currently learning Data Analytics and particioatin on the Microsoft Learnig data month challenge

 <!--
 **Nalzate438/Nalzate438** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.